martinohanlon/exploring-space-with-minecraft/worksheet3.md

 Open the file using LibreOffice Calc and have a look at the data:

-1. Open Libre Office Calc by clicking `Menu > Office > LibreOffice Calc`
+1. Open LibreOffice Calc by clicking `Menu > Office > LibreOffice Calc`
 2. Click `File > Open`
 3. Select `All Files`
 4. Double-click `data.csv`